dishagupta-26/Strategy-Duck-PIJ/readme.md

-# Duck Behavior Simulation
+# Duck Behaviour Simulation

-This project simulates the behavior of different types of ducks using the Strategy design pattern.
+This project simulates the behaviour of different types of ducks using the Strategy design pattern.

 ## Classes